 - Folding bikes with 20-inch or smaller wheels can be taken on board.
 Make sure your bike is folded and stored under a rear seat so as not to block aisles and doorways.
 Motorized folding bikes are not allowed.

 - Bicycles over 55 pounds cannot be accommodated on Metro bus bike racks.

 Bikes are permitted on Metro Rail trains at all times.
 If a train is full, please wait for the next train.
 Enter at doors marked with this symbol:

 - On Red/Purple Lines - Look for the designated open area to accommodate bikes and other large items at the end of the car.

 - On Green and Gold Lines - Please stand with your bike in the designated area marked with the symbol above.

 - On Blue and Expo Lines - Please stand with your bike in an available area at either end of the rail car.
 Exception: Bikes are not permitted in front of the operator’s door in the lead car.

 If your bike is accidentally left on the bus, please visit Metro’s Lost & Found online system to report your lost or stolen bike.
 You can also visit the Wilshire/ La Brea Customer Center, located at 5301 Wilshire Blvd. (at La Brea).
 The Customer Center is open Monday-Saturday from 9am-5pm (closed for lunch from 1pm-2pm).

-For the 19th straight year, Metro will partner with community organizations to celebrate all things bike during Bike Week 2013.
-For more information about the special events taking place throughout Los Angeles during Bike Week, please visit www.metro.net/bikes/bike-week.
+For the 19th straight year, Metro partnered with community organizations to celebrate all things bike during Bike Week 2013.
+Stay tuned for information about the 2014 event at www.metro.net/bikes/bike-week.